 Most of our retail stores are located within shopping malls and all are operated under leases classified as operating leases.
-Our leases in North America have shifted to shorter term leases to provide flexibility in aligning stores with market trends.
+Our leases in North America tend to be shorter term leases to provide flexibility in aligning stores with market trends.
+During fiscal 2023, lease extensions began to have longer terms as we have secured longer deals with more favorable terms.
 Our leases typically require us to pay personal property taxes, our pro rata share of real property taxes of the shopping mall, our own utilities, repairs and maintenance in our store, a pro rata share of the malls' common area maintenance and, in some instances, merchant association fees and media fund contributions.
 Many leases contain incentives to help defray the cost of construction of a new store.
 Typically, a portion of the incentive must be repaid to the landlord if we choose to terminate the lease prior to its contracted term.
 In addition, some of these leases contain various restrictions relating to change in control of our company.
 Our leases also subject us to risks relating to compliance with changing mall rules and the exercise of discretion by our landlords on various matters, including rights of termination in some cases.
 Rents are invoiced monthly and paid in advance.